Current position: City Research Scientist III position, New York City Department of Environmental Protection, USA

 Research focus: Modeling hydrology and limnology of lakes and rivers, climate change, valuation of ecosystem services

-His current project is applying a process-based spatially distributed hydrology model that dynamically accounts for the interactions among atmospheric, terrestrial, and aquatic processes.
+His previous project was applying a process-based spatially distributed hydrology model that dynamically accounts for the interactions among atmospheric, terrestrial, and aquatic processes.
 The model aims to quantify the environmental impacts at regional scales due to spatially distributed changes in land use and climate in the 21st Century.

 Nihar was awarded a Green Talent in 2009 as his area of expertise covers large areas of water resources and ecosystem science.
 Thanks to the award, he developed a strong research network with German experts and established a student exchange program with German Universities for graduate students.